 If you'd like more control, you can force a new page to start.
 More on that here →

-There isn't a way to change the font after selecting a book template.
+There isn't a way to change the font after selecting a book theme.
 You can apply styles (main heading, sub-heading) and change the format (bold, italics, underline).